stratisproject/StratisBitcoinFullNode/Documentation/ProvenHeaders.md

 On PoS networks like Stratis, it is easy to construct a fake chain of headers of any length and almost arbitrary chainwork.

-With our C# node implementation, if an attacker constructs a fake chain of headers that has more work than the valid chain and sends it to a node that node will switch to a fake chain of headers.
-After switching the node will ask for blocks that are represented by the fake headers but those blocks will never be received so the node will stay out of sync with the network until the moment network eventually produces a longer chain and the node switches back.
+With our C# node implementation, if an attacker constructs a fake chain of headers that has more work than the valid chain and sends it to a node, that node will switch to the fake chain of headers.
+After switching, the node will ask for blocks that are represented by the fake headers but those blocks will never be received.
+As a result, the node will stay out of sync with the network until the moment the network eventually produces a longer chain and the node switches back.

 *Therefore it is possible to perform an attack on any node that uses getheaders and keep it out of sync for a long period of time.*